anonymous-pldi-2022/anonymous-pldi-2022/README.md

 Synthesized grammars can be found under `learn/synthesized`.

-The files containing the precision scores are: `learn/results/eval_*_precision.txt`.
+The files containing precision scores are: `learn/results/eval_*_precision.txt`.

-The files containing the recall scores are: `learn/results/eval_*_recall.txt`.
+The files containing recall scores are: `learn/results/eval_*_recall.txt`.
 Please note that the total recall score for a given subject can be obtained by summing up the 10 subscores in the file.

 The files containing execution statistics are: `learn/results/info_*.txt`.

-Statistics on the synthesized grammars are stored as `learn/results/eval_*_grammar.txt`.
+Statistics on the synthesized grammars are stored in `learn/results/eval_*_grammar.txt`.